News for Service Users

 The SUAS Annual General Meeting (AGM) took place, during which the Terms of Reference for the council were reviewed, updated, and agreed.
 The incumbent Chair was re-elected for a third and final term.

-SUAS also outlined its goals and objectives for 2023 which are to:
+SUAS also outlined its goals and objectives for 2023 which were to:

 • Drive the proposal to introduce peer support workers in SPMHS